adshares/adshares-docs/dao/index.rst

 DAO Activation
 ______________

 The DAO will be officially launched with its first voting about DAO creation.
-In order to proposal to pass it is required for quorum to reach 50% + 1 to pass
+In order to proposal to pass it is required for quorum to reach 50% + 1 to pass.

 Future of Adshares DAO